[Updated] Top Fixes to “iTunes Restore Backup Greyed Out”

 Next, you can refer to the following content, we will explain why this problem arises, and provides 6 solutions to help you when you can't restore your iTunes backup.

 Why is the restore backup option greyed out in iTunes?

 Generally, there are 4 causes of the iTunes restore backup option not working.

-• The iOS/and iTunes version is outdated.
-Thus some iTunes couldn't perform successfully.
+😔 Outdated software/system - The iOS and iTunes versions are outdated.
+Thus, some iTunes couldn't perform successfully.

 If you are encountering the same problem, go ahead reading this guide, this guide will introduce you to 6 methods to fix the problem.

 Fixes to "iTunes restore backup greyed out" in Windows 11/10/8/7

 When your iTunes restore iPhone option is not available, you can try the following solution to fix it.
 It is suggested to restore iTunes backup with the help of the third-party tool mentioned below to save time.
 If you want to fix the issue without assist of other software, the other methods below are also nice tries for you.